vendasta/content-style-guide/13-writing-for-translation.md

 ### Consider cultural differences

-MailChimp’s voice is conversational and informal.
+Vendasta’s voice is conversational and informal.
 However, in some cultures, informal text may be considered offensive.
 Check with your translator to see if this is the case for the particular language you’re writing for.

 The translation company should give the option to translate in a formal or informal tone, if the language allows for it.
 (For example, in Spanish, it is possible to write informally where tú = you or formally where usted = you.)